ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 # Configure rsyslog service

+## Overview of this page

 The HPVS 2.1.3-protected GREP11 Server that you will create later in the lab will log its output to an rsyslog service on the Ubuntu KVM guest that you just started in the previous section.
-Rsyslog is currently not set up for this, so you will configure rsyslog in this section of the lab.
+Rsyslog on your Ubuntu KVM guest is currently not set up for this, so you will configure rsyslog in this section of the lab.

 !!!
-Note "Logging to LogDNA"
+Note "Logging to IBM Log Analysis on IBM Cloud"
-    Did you know that you could also log the output of an HPVS 2.1.3 guest to a LogDNA instance on IBM Cloud?
-It's true!
-That is not covered in this lab but if you are interested in this, you can consult the [product documentation](https://cloud.ibm.com/catalog/services/logdna){target="_blank" rel="noopener"} or contact the instructors, who have done this and probably wouldn't object to getting you started on this.
+    You can also log the output of an HPVS 2.1.3 guest to an [IBM Log Analysis instance on IBM Cloud](https://cloud.ibm.com/catalog/services/logdna){target="_blank" rel="noopener"}.
+That is not covered in this lab but if you are interested in this, it is covered in the [product documentation](https://www.ibm.com/docs/en/hpvs/2.1.x?topic=servers-logging-hyper-protect-virtual){target="_blank" rel="noopener"}.

 ## Log in to your Ubuntu KVM guest

 !!!
 Question "How tricky can logging in be?"

 	The Ubuntu KVM guest that you started is in a KVM internal private network that uses NAT (Network Address Translation) in order to communicate with the "outside world".
-"Outside world" in this case refers to any server outside of our RHEL 8.5 host.
+"Outside world" in this context refers to any server outside of our RHEL 8.5 host.

 	!!!
 Note "Your home network is probably doing the same thing"